guvdsz/project-spark/README.md

 2. Install the dependencies:

-- Create a .env file in the root of the project and add your Hugging Face API key:
+- Create a .env file in the root of the project and add your Google Gemini API key:

 ### Running the Application